Welcome to the New York Radio Archive - Where Great Radio Still Lives!

 Welcome to the New York Radio Archive

 While there are many radio sites and forums on the web, short shrift is generally given to 1960s-1970s free-form, progressive and underground New York City FM rock radio.
-In addition, when air checks and other collectables are loaded to Forums on the web, they are frequently lost as the postings are removed or it's hard to follow which postings had the associated attachment.
+In addition, when air checks and other collectables are uploaded to forums and postings boads on the web, they are frequently lost as the postings are removed or it's hard to follow which postings had the associated attachment.
 This site will serve to remedy those situations.
 So we'll cover the free-form radio FM scene, mainly for New York radio stations, but we'll also add some goodies for New York AM rock radio fans that don't exist on other sites.

-The New York Radio Archive (NYRadioArchive.com) will feature airchecks, articles, advertisements and other documentation about New York radio culled from the air, from journals and newspapers of the day.
-In addition, it will contain a repository of air-checks and other radio archive materials.
+The New York Radio Archive (NYRadioArchive.com) features airchecks, articles, advertisements and other documentation about New York radio culled from the air, from journals and newspapers of the day.

 Come back often to see what's new on the New York Radio Archive as we'll be posting new air-checks and other archival material often.
 We have a great team of contributors who are constantly finding that lost aircheck in their archives.

 Please post any feedback or just say hello on the Guestbook page.

 And if you're a vinyl lover, check out lpvinylmusic.com

 Latest additions(other than those on this page).
 And if you don't see anything new, click Refresh in your browser.
 And by the way...this site looks best in Safari.